ljaime-hernandez/My-Obsidian-Vault/HTB/Introduction to Windows Command Line/CMD/Working with Directories and Files - CMD.md

 ```

 Above, we took the `bio.txt` file and moved it to the Downloads folder.
 Manipulating files is as easy as that.

+#### Questions

+What command can display the contents of a file and redirect the contents of the file into another file or to the console?

+* type

+What command can be used to make the 'apples' directory? (full command as answer, not the alias)

+* mkdir apples